"If I want a wireless multi-room speaker system in my home, is my only option to go to Sonos?"

-What we would recommend instead is Google Chromecast: it's a streaming method built into a range of products – TVs, soundbars, AV receivers, wireless speakers - from a variety of manufacturers.
+What we would recommend instead is Google Chromecast: it's a streaming method built into a range of products – Android devices, TVs, soundbars, AV receivers, wireless speakers - from a variety of manufacturers.
 It means you don't need to stick to one brand to go multi-room; you just need to have the compatible products (such as a Sony or Philips TV, B&O Beoplay A6, JBL Playlist, Sony STR-DN1080 amp) and make sure they're connected to the same network.
 Then simply press play on your iOS or Android device to 'cast' music to your connected products.

 You can also bring in your old hi-fi separates into the mix using the £30 Google Chromecast Audio dongle, which also supports hi-res music.
 Then simply group your connected products in the Home app, press play on your iOS or Android device, and control them just as you would a Sonos system.